 Like its performance in the Ergonomics category, nothing about the Mini-Barrage's portability stands out.
 It isn't the smallest or lightest knife in our test.
 It is far from the thinnest.
 However, again, it seems to strike the perfect balance of size and function.
 If you carry a smartphone in one front pants pocket, a small set of keys and Mini-Barrage in the other it will balance out your stance and equip you for anything a day out and about might require.

-The Mini Barrage 585 is the most expensive knife in our test.
-You get what you pay for, but in order to realize that value one must keep track of the knife for a long time and keep up on maintenance.
-Whether you sharpen it yourself, or employ a professional service, realize that the Mini-Barrage, just like all knives made, requires periodic tuning of the blade edge.
+The Mini Barrage 585 is nearly the most expensive knife in our test.
+You get what you pay for, but to realize that value one must keep track of the knife for a long time and keep up on maintenance.
+Whether you sharpen it yourself or employ a professional service, realize that the Mini-Barrage, just like all knives made, requires periodic tuning of the blade edge.
 No knives, no matter what the manufacturer says, will hold a usable edge indefinitely.
 Furthering the value of any Benchmade knife, know that they offer their generous and industry leading "LifeSharp" service to all knife owners for a very affordable fee.
-Simply return your knife whenever you wish.
+Just return your knife whenever you wish.
 It will be returned to you sharpened and polished to like-new status.

 The Benchmade Mini-Barrage 585 is an excellent, precision-crafted piece of useful equipment.
 Those willing to make the initial investment will not be disappointed.
 We heartily recommend this knife.